tayloraswift/swift-png/examples/README.md

 Accordingly, we can see that the example image was last saved on December 24th, 2020, at 11:09:19 PM, that it has a gamma of 0.45455, and a physical resolution of 11,811 pixels per meter (300 dpi).

-The image also has several text chunks which contain machine-readable data that GIMP added to the image.
+The example image also has several text chunks which contain machine-readable data that [GIMP](https://www.gimp.org/) added to the image when it was first saved.
 We can pretty-print *all* of the metadata in the image by passing the entire `PNG.Metadata` structure to the [`print(...:separator:terminator:)`](https://developer.apple.com/documentation/swift/1541053-print) function.
 For the sake of brevity, we won’t show the output here.

 ```swift
 print(image.metadata)